MicrosoftDocs/Viva/Viva/goals/objective-delegation.md

 1. Click the more **More Actions** icon and select **Edit**.

-2. From the edit screen, click on the drop down next to **More Options**.
+2. From the edit screen, click on the dropdown list next to **More Options**.

 3. Click on **Assign a delegate**.